-Wastewater System Facilities Plan
+Historical Information: Wastewater System Facilities Plan

 Our community has outgrown our decades-old wastewater system, and we have been mandated by the Oregon Department of Environmental Quality and the U.S. Environmental Protection Agency to improve our infrastructure.
 The City of Sandy adopted a Wastewater System Facilities Plan in 2019, but the plan is currently being amended to better address Sandy's challenges.

 The Facility Plan Amendment identifies two viable alternatives for Sandy's wastewater discharge: pumping wastewater to a regional treatment facility in Gresham, or constructing a membrane bioreactor and constructing a new outfall on the Sandy River.
-The City Council directed staff to further purse the regional treatment alternative at their meeting on December 2, 2024.
+The City Council directed staff to further pursue the regional treatment alternative at their meeting on December 2, 2024.

 A Facilities Plan is a document that: